Bratela/number_to_word/README.md

 Simple JavaScript function for convert decimal number of euro to latvian language word.

 # How to use
-### Upload file to your project and connect html tag.
+### Upload file to your project and connect with html tag.

 ``` html